 |Roku Channel||Great selection of TV and movies||Limited availability on non-Roku devices||Roku Channel Review||Roku Channel Official Site|

-Sports options include offerings from Fox Sports, Major League Soccer, PGA and the NFL.
+Sports options include offerings from Fox Sports, MLB, PGA and the NFL.
 These are not live sporting events, though.

 Pluto TV also features news streams from CBSN, NBC News, CNN, Bloomberg, Newsy and more.

 Also Worth Checking Out for Livestreaming TV: XUMO, The Roku Channel